fishercht1995/kubernetes-examples/README.md

 3. go to root and git clone https://github.com/fishercht1995/kubernetes-examples.git

-4. in the /kubernetes-examples/ folder, change workers
+4. in the /kubernetes-examples/ folder, change workers (either internal or external ip)

 5. ./install.sh for installing kubernetes in the cluster